apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

 Device Support
 --------------

-Th PyCapsule interface has cross hardware support through using the :ref:`C device interface <c-device-data-interface>`.
+The PyCapsule interface has cross hardware support through using the :ref:`C device interface <c-device-data-interface>`.
 This means it is possible to exchange data on non-CPU devices (e.g. CUDA GPUs) and to inspect on what device the exchanged data lives.